opengeospatial/ets-wps10/README.md

 ## Build

 You require TEAMEngine to build the test.
-Instructions about how to build TEAMEngine and the test can be found [here](https://github.com/opengeospatial/teamengine).

-An example file is here:
+Follow the [TEAM ENGINE instructions](http://opengeospatial.github.io/teamengine/installation.html) to install and run the tests in TEAM ENGINE.

 ## Bugs